nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-01-app.md

 * Plants will not move and will have a chance to reproduce or die
 * Animals will have a chance to move, reproduce or die
 	* If an animal moves to a cell with a plant, that plant will die
-	* An animal cannot move to a cell occupied by a wall
+	* An animal cannot move to a cell occupied by a wall or another animal

 ### Code Design

-* Create a world object in an world.js script
+* Create a world object in an world.js script file
-* Create a world object with the following methods
+* Add the following methods to the world object
 	* toString() - Will output a string that displays the current state of the world
 			######
 			# p# #